 Our May topic is Diarrhoea, it is one of our 10 topics with 10 ‘diarrhoea’ messages for children to learn and share.
-You can find more information about this topic by clicking here.

 Our 100 Health Messages for Children to Learn and Share are simple, reliable health education messages aimed at children aged 8-14, this includes young adolescents aged 10-14.
-We feel that its is especially useful and important to make sure that young adolescents are informed as this age group often cares for young children in their families.
+We feel that it is especially useful and important to make sure that young adolescents are informed as this age group often cares for young children in their families.
 Also, it’s important to recognise and praise the work they are doing to help their families in this way.

 The messages are arranged as 10 messages in 10 key health topics: Malaria, Diarrhoea, Nutrition, Coughs, Colds & Pneumonia, Intestinal Worms, Water, Sanitation & Hygiene, Immunisation, HIV & Aids, Accidents & Preventing Injuries and Caring for Babies & Young Children.
 The simple health messages are for parents and health educators to use with children at home and in schools, clubs and clinics.

 Here are the ten messages on Topic 5: DIARRHOEA

 - Diarrhoea is watery poo that happens three or more times a day.

 - Diarrhoea is caused by germs getting into the mouth from contaminated food or drink, or touching the mouth with dirty fingers or using dirty spoons or cups.